liborty/random/README.md

 );
 ```

 `stringvv` is another utility function to enable display of generic vectors of vectors.
-We did not need to use it here since `Dislay` is implemented for `Rvv` type and we did not need to extract the wrapped value (vector of vectors).
+We did not need to use it here since `Display` is implemented for `Rvv` type and we did not need to extract the wrapped value (vector of vectors).

-The results wrapped within all three return types: `Rnum,Rv,Rvv` can all be pattern extracted as needed with `if let`.
+The results wrapped within all three return types: `Rnum,Rv,Rvv` can all be pattern extracted as needed with `if let` or with `let .. else`

 Alternatively, for convenience, they can all be extracted with supplied `get` methods.
 Their names follow this syntax: `get{|v|vv}end_type()`.